lamhq/tech-notes/pages/devops/aws/network/cloudfront/origins.md

 To use an Amazon S3 static website as an origin, set the origin domain name to your S3 bucket's website endpoint.

+## Multiple Origins

+You can have multiple origins to redirect and route to different kinds of origins based on the content type or the path being passed to CloudFront.
+For example:
+- path for images: `/images/*`
+- path for API: `/api/*`
+- path everything else: `/*`

-## Origin Failover
+## Origin Groups

-You can set up CloudFront with origin failover for scenarios that require high availability.
+You can set up Origin Group to increase high-availability and do failover.

-Uses an origin group in which you designate a primary origin plus a second origin.
+An origin group consists of one primary and one secondary origin.

-CloudFront automatically switches to the second origin when the primary origin returns specific HTTP status code failure responses.
+If the primary origin fails then CloudFront will try to failover to the second origin.

+You can also use this with S3 to get region level high availability and disaster recovery.

 Also works with Lambda@Edge functions.